Avocado Toast with Fresh Tomato & Poached Egg

 Kymberley | G-Free Deliciously Tweet

-With their beneficial effects on health and nutrition, the avocado is a positive nutrient booster to include in your family’s diet.
-Naturally, gluten-free, sodium, sugar, and cholesterol-free, and a great source of dietary fiber that tastes great; I truly will tell you that my love for the avocado has grown deeper and stronger over the years.
+With their beneficial effects on health and nutrition, avocado is a positive nutrient booster for your family’s diet.
+Naturally, gluten-free, sodium, sugar, and cholesterol-free, and a great source of dietary fiber that tastes great, I will tell you that my love for avocado has grown more profound and vital.

-The Dietary Guidelines for Americans, 2015-2020 recommends that Americans focus on a variety of nutrient-dense foods and increase their intake of dietary fiber that occurs naturally in foods.
-Doing this is believed to help in reducing the risk of cardiovascular disease, obesity, and type 2 diabetes.
+The Dietary Guidelines for Americans recommends that Americans focus on a variety of nutrient-dense foods and increase their intake of dietary fiber that occurs naturally in foods.
+Doing this is believed to help reduce the risk of cardiovascular disease, obesity, and type 2 diabetes.

-You can Google, like I’ve done, to read 21,900,000 results about the health benefits of Avocado so I won’t go any further into it here.
-What I will say is that avocado is most definitely a fruit that will be gracing my recipes for years to come.
+You can Google, like I’ve done, to read 21,900,000 results about the health benefits of avocados so I won’t go any further into that here.
+But I will say that avocado is a fruit I can promise will be gracing many recipes for years.

-So, in this post I’m sharing the recipe for Avocado Toast with Fresh Tomato & Poached Egg, it’s one of the many of my late blooming ways to use avocado in cooking.
-Serve it for breakfast, brunch or dinner as a simple, delicious option to make you feel like you’re eating amongst the elite at an upscale restaurant in – well, you name the place.
+I hope you try this recipe for Avocado Toast with Fresh Tomato and poached Egg.
+It’s only one of many of my late-blooming ways to use avocado in cooking.
+Serve it for breakfast, brunch, or dinner as a simple, delicious option to make you feel like you’re eating amongst the elite at an upscale restaurant in – well, you name the place.

 Avocado Toast with Fresh Tomato & Poached Egg